christianf9156/HogWarts-Adventure/accept.md

-# A flying car appears outside your window & takes you to HogWart.
+# A flying car appears outside your window & takes you to Hogwarts.
 ---